DavidMercier/TriDiMap/docs/E_H.rst

 Automated cluster analysis (K-Means, Gaussian Mixture, ...)
 ############################################

 Cluster analysis, or clustering, is an unsupervised machine learning technique used to group similar data points based on inherent patterns or features.
 Common clustering algorithms include K-Means and Gaussian Mixture Models (GMMs), both of which are widely applied to nanoindentation datasets.
 For instance, a recent comparative study explores the performance of various clustering methods on nanoindentation mapping data [#Alizade_2025]_.
 These techniques are usually applied to E-H plots.
-But it is also possible to add a 3rd property (E/H or Kernel average mechanicl mismatch...) to help the clustering analysis [#Mercier_2025]_.
+But it is also possible to add a 3rd property (E/H or Kernel average mechanical mismatch...) to help the clustering analysis [#Mercier_2025]_.

 K-Means models
 +++++++++++++++++++++++++++